1859 United Kingdom general election

+The 1859 United Kingdom general election was held from 28 April to 18 May 1859 following the defeat of Prime Minister the Earl of Derby's Conservative government in a vote of confidence.
+The newly formed Liberal Party, led by Viscount Palmerston, secured victory despite winning fewer seats than in the previous election.

 There is no separate tally of votes or seats for the Peelites.
 They did not contest elections as an organised party but more as independent Free trade Conservatives with varying degrees of distance from the two main parties.